We compare QQQ vs VOO:

 - M1 Finance to invest in either VOO or QQQ.
 (Use this link for $50 when you open a new account)

-I like M1 Finance as the best option because it gives you the flexibility to purchase VOO, QQQ, and thousands of other stocks.
+M1 Finance as the best option because it allows you to purchase VOO, QQQ, and thousands of other stocks.

 - Fund Inception: 1999